Terms of Service

 4. The Contractor

-4.2 The Contractor works remotely.
+4.2 The Contractor works remotely from anywhere they choose.

 4.3 The Contractor will communicate via email and/or any other written means.